Mcompetitions/M5-methods/README.md

 >"Dataset": The data set of the competition, i.e., unit sales (train and test set) and information about calendar, promotions, and prices.
 The data set is provided for the validation (public leaderboard) and evaluation (private leaderboard) phases of the competition separately.
 The weights used for computing the scores (WRMSSE and WSPL) are also provided per case.

 >"Accuracy Submissions": The forecasts of the 24 benchmarks of the M5 "Accuracy" competition and the submissions made by the top 50 performing methods.
+R code is also provided for evaluating the submissions (per series, horizon, aggregation level, and total).

 >"Uncertainty Submissions": The forecasts of the 6 benchmarks of the M5 "Uncertainty" competition and the submissions made by the top 50 performing methods.
+R code is also provided for evaluating the submissions (per series, horizon, aggregation level, and total).

 >"Papers": Papers describing the setup and data set of the M5 competition, as well as the results, findings and winning submissions of the "Accuracy" and "Uncertainty" challenges.